linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 18.10.2025
+- Topic: Web4 - Building a Strong Brand Community
+- Directory: /posts/2025/October/18
+- Description: ``` The future of the internet is decentralized, and it is built with you!
+Web4 is changing the game by turning users into co-creators and stakeholders.
+We are focused on empowerment and active contribution to Build a Strong Brand Community within the Linkspreed ecosystem.
+Get involved, share your ideas, and help shape the next generation of the web.
+Learn more about how your voice drives innovation. ```

 ### 17.10.2025
 - Topic: Your Bros on Web4
 - Directory: /posts/2025/October/17